 Section 15A of the Fair Work Act 2009 provides the definition of a casual employee as someone who makes no firm advance commitment to continuing and indefinite work to the employer.
-Firm advance commitment can be considered with regards to the following factors set out in s 15A(2) of the Fair Work Act 2009, including:
+Firm advance commitment can be considered with regard to the following factors set out in s 15A(2) of the Fair Work Act 2009:

 - Your employer can choose to offer you work and You have the choice to work or not

 - When your employer needs you to work, you will be rostered to work

 - Your employment type is described as casual

 - You are entitled to casual loading or a specific pay rate unique to casual employees

 A casual employee does not have an agreed pattern of work.
 This means that a casual employee has no consistent set days of the week that a casual employee would be required to work.
 Their working hours are wholly dependent on shifts being offered by their employers.
 They can choose to work on the hours they are rostered on or reject work.
 However, it does not mean that casual employees cannot have a set pattern of work hours.

 Casual employment while seeming to lack consistency and security, can offer flexibility to work arrangements.
 This is especially desirable for young people who have to work and study at the same time.
 In electing to work for different hours and on different days, they are able to fit in work around their busy schedules.
 Not to mention the perks of casual loading on top of their hourly rate to help with their financial stress.
 However, there are downsides to casual employment, including not having entitlements such as annual leave and paid personal leave.

 Because of these benefits to some (including older employees, working mothers, and employees recovering from illness or injury).
 Some employees can be casual for many years.
 There is no time limit.
 This is particularly prevalent in retail, supermarket chains, and service stations.

 New rules regarding conversion from casual to part-time employment